StackWard/FunPark/README.md

 ## Getting Started

-To set up and run the FunPark project locally, follow these steps:
+To set up and run the FunPark project, follow these steps:

 ### Prerequisites